TidalMist/http-protocol-redirector/README.md

 > [!IMPORTANT]
-> When officiall redirect repo become, this repo will can disabled.
+> When official redirect repo become, this repo will probably be disabled.
 >
 > For now use.
 ```